Being an inspiration, role model to girls 'the most satisfying' part of role, says outgoing President Halimah

 For instance, she kickstarted the Picnic@Istana series in 2017, in a bid to make the Istana grounds more accessible, including to children from disadvantaged homes who are specially invited.

-She had also organised visits to the Istana Gardens, where groups such as those with motor neuron disease have been invited.
+She had also organised visits to the Istana Gardens, where groups such as those with motor neurone disease have been invited.

 “If I have succeeded in actually making people look at the presidency as not something that is distant, not attached to people, but at least as one that’s more engaged, close to the people, I think that would be something that I would be very happy about,” she said.